China certifies C919 jet to compete with Airbus and Boeing -photos

 GRAPHIC - Partly made in Chinahttps://graphics.reuters.com/CHINA-AVIATION/C919/klpykawnxpg/graphic.jpg

-(Reporting by Sophie Yu in Beijing and Stella Qiu and Jamie Freed in Sydney Editing by David Goodman and Frances Kerry)
+(Reporting by Sophie Yu in Beijing and Stella Qiu and Jamie Freed in Sydney Additional reporting by David Shepardson in Washington Editing by David Goodman, Gerry Doyle and Frances Kerry)

 ((Jamie.Freed@thomsonreuters.com;))